Virgil of Salzburg: Biography

 After the martyrdom of Boniface, Virgil was made Bishop of Salzburg in 766 or 767 and laboured successfully for the upbuilding of his diocese as well as for the spread of Christianity in neighbouring heathen countries, especially in Carinthia.

 Veneration

-He is venerated as a saint in the Catholic Church and the Eastern Orthodox Church.
+He is venerated as a saint in both the Catholic Church and the Eastern Orthodox Church.
 In 1233, he was formally canonized by Pope Gregory IX.

 His doctrine that the earth is a sphere was derived from the teaching of ancient geographers, and his belief in the existence of the antipodes was probably influenced by the accounts which the ancient Irish voyagers gave of their journeys.
 This, at least, is the opinion of Rettberg (Kirchengesch.
 Deutschlands, II, 236).

 Dedications

 Aside from being personally associated with Aghaboe Abbey and Salzburg Cathedral, a number of parishes around the world are dedicated to him, mostly being founded by small populations of far-flung Irish Catholics, like himself.

 There is a church dedicated to him in Broad Channel, Queens, New York, which merged with another parish in 2008.
 A parish in Morris Plains, New Jersey, is also dedicated to him.
 Fittingly for this Irish geometer who predicted antipodes, several churches in the Southern Hemisphere are dedicated to him.
 St Virgil's College in Hobart, Tasmania is named for him.
 There was a St Virgilius Church in Balclutha, New Zealand designed by Francis Petre which moved and was re-dedicated to Mary MacKillop, however the new chapel remains dedicated to Virgilius.